Silei-Silei/Hybrid_tractography_tutorial/docs/source/Code Explanation.rst

 The threshold of anisotropic volume fraction for three fibre population is set at 0.05 and fibre having lower volume fraction than this threshold will be removed.
 Details of ball and stick model output can be found https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT/UserGuide.

-Other diffusion model can also be used such as the constrained spherical deconvolution in mrtrix generating the white matter fibre orientation distribution function (fODF).
+Note, other diffusion models providing estimation for the fibre orientation could also be used.
+The BAS model was chosen due to its competency in measuring multiple fibre populations per voxel and discrete orientation samples that can be directly compared with those from microscopy.
+The constrained spherical deconvolution in MRtrix3 generating the white matter fibre orientation distribution function (fODF) can also be used.
 The peaks will be first extracted from the fODF and the discrete fibre orientation can be input into the hybrid model.

 Microscopy orientation